 During the early 1970s it was a challenge to find certain Bordeaux varieties as wineries were not making single varietal wines from varieties such as Malbec, Cabernet Franc and Petite Verdot or using these varieties to blend with as wineries do today.
 Phelps worked with several growers to source the fruit for these early Insignia wines.
 Putting out a notice to friends, family and employees to come up with a name, Joseph Phelps ultimately decided on the word Insignia himself – to signify a wine of excellence and superior quality.

 This wine changes in percentages of varieties from year to year – somewhat dramatically at times.
 Tech sheets on site list information about each of these wines including varietal percentages dating back to the first vintage.
 The fruit for this wine comes from Phelps’ own vineyards in several of Napa Valley’s most well-known Cabernet Sauvignon producing districts including Stags Leap, Oakville, and Rutherford.
 Bottlings of Insignia should be in the cellar of serious Napa Valley Cabernet Sauvignon enthusiasts and collectors.
+And Insignia is always bottled in a distinctive bottle with the imprint of a grape leaf in the mold above the front label.

 The 2019 Joseph Phelps Insignia is 93% Cabernet Sauvignon, 5% Petit Verdot and 2% Malbec.
 This is the first ever vintage to include some grapes from the Phelps owned El Venadito Vineyard in Napa Valley’s Oak Knoll District.
 This wine is deep ruby and opaque in the glass; the bouquet is ripe fruited and reveals aromas of dark cherry, plum, hints of vanilla and mocha, a quick scent of jerky tack, and a lingering sweet tobacco spice.
 The fruit dominates this bottling both on the bouquet and the palate.
 This wine offers flavors of dark cherry, blackberry and boysenberry.
 Its texture is somewhat creamy with well-integrated, supple and rounded tannins.
 Their presence is distributed across the palate evenly and lingers with a light chewy sensation.
 Sometimes one assumes that flagship wines from iconic Napa Valley wineries will be crafted to be robust bottlings with a heavy grip of tannins.
 This wine is not one of those.
 It does however offer mouth filling richness without crossing into the territory of being opulent.